mrmeszaros/ansible-role-postfix/README.md

 #### Usage

-Add `Stouts.postfix` to your roles and set vars in your playbook file.
+Add `repleo.postfix` to your roles and set vars in your playbook file.

 Example: